-However, rested assured that once your child will start speaking in the minority language in front of these people, things will most likely change for the best (so long as the issue was only the child’s well-being, and that there is no underlying discrimination issue).
+However, rest assured that once your child will start speaking in the minority language in front of these people, things will most likely change for the best (so long as the issue was only the child’s well-being, and that there is no underlying discrimination issue).
 Until recently, I thought that there might be a few hostile people that would remain without convincing.
 Yet, last weekend, the most “desperate” case I have among my relatives gave me a message of hope.

 Only 3 years ago, at an extended family lunch, my eldest came up to me and quietly asked me something in English, to which I replied in that language.
 Having a naturally loud voice, a relative sitting close-by overheard me and aggressively snapped “Can’t you speak French!?”.
 He was stunned when I snapped back that my daughter spoke to me in English, as he had never heard her address me in English and thought it was just me being ridiculous and confusing the poor girl.
 To ease the atmosphere, my sister kindly did a bit of “bilingualism proselytism”.
-The subject was left to that, but I had always felt this relative’s hostility at me not rearing in French.
+The subject was left at that, but I had always felt this relative’s hostility at me not rearing in French.
 He is a “very French” individual, proud of being so and not very aware of what goes on abroad, let alone aware of bilingualism.

 Fast forward to last weekend, and the Easter Sunday family lunch.
 That relative was there.
 He sat with an elderly couple of acquaintances who were invited.
 The elderly man suddenly noticed I was not speaking French with my youngest daughter, and inquired what language it was and how come I spoke it with my daughters.
 Before I even drew breath to answer, my “very French” relative answered for me.
 And I could not help but notice the tone of pride in his voice as he said “Yes, the girls are trilingual in English, Spanish, and French”.
 I almost fell off my chair in shock, as I had always considered this relative irremediably hostile to bilingual education!